• Products

 Drag and drop an issue to rank it.
 You can also right-click the issue to open a menu that allows you to send it to the top or the bottom of the column.

-View and edit an issue's details
+View and edit an issue's fields

 To open the issue in a separate tab or window, right-click on the issue key.